andrewbrandwood/isomorphic-handlebars-demo/readme.md

 })(window);
 ```

-put this in `main.js` above the `init` function and call it in the init.
-We are using [Event Delegation](https://davidwalsh.name/event-delegate) here so we are attaching the click event to the body.
+We are using [Event Delegation](https://davidwalsh.name/event-delegate) method here so we are attaching the click event to the body.

 Next we will handle that event and retrieve the data using the getData function.